 After incubation, the viable microorganism colonies were counted, and data recorded.
 From the sample and control dishes, log and percent reductions were calculated.

-The Footwear Sanitizing Station is a uniquely innovative product with UVC and Ozone patented technology that effectively kills microorganisms at the high log percentages at 6, 8, and 10-second intervals.
+The Shoe Sanitizing Station is a uniquely innovative product with UVC and Ozone patented technology that effectively kills microorganisms at the high log percentages at 6, 8, and 10-second intervals.
 It kills CRE, VRE, and MRSA at percent, two logs over industry gold standards.

 Why is this study important?
 Because floors matter!
 Floors are a probable source of infection transmission.
 In the study by Abhishek Deshpande, MD, Ph.D., and colleagues, researchers cultured 318-floor sites from 159 patient rooms (two sites per room) in five Cleveland-area hospitals.